bigbio/pgatk/docs/pypgatk.rst

-        cosmic-downloader        Command to download the cosmic mutation database cosmic-to-proteindb      Command to translate Cosmic mutation data into proteindb ensembl-downloader       Command to download the ensembl information
+        cosmic-downloader        Command to download the cosmic mutation database cosmic-to-proteindb      Command to translate Cosmic mutation data into proteindb ensembl-downloader       Command to download the ensembl information vcf-to-proteindb         Command to translate genomic variatns to protein sequences dnaseq-to-proteindb      Command to translate sequences generated from RNA-seq and DNA sequences

 Data downloader Tool